dapak2002/programming-languages-2022/report.md

 The [LaTeX template](report/report.tex) and the compiled [pdf](report/report.pdf).

+- You will keep both report.tex and report.pdf in your private github repository.
+- Always use the same repository for all submissions of the course (get in touch if you want to make an exception).
-- You will keep both report.tex and report.pdf in your private github repository. - Give me access to your private github repo by inviting me as a collaborator (my GitHub name is alexhkurz).
+- Give me access to your private github repo by inviting me as a collaborator (my GitHub name is alexhkurz).
 - Submission info below.

 **Deadlines:**